-In order to ensure flexibility in the capitalization of the company, it was approved on the extraordinary general assembly March 22, 2023 to renew the board's existing authorizations in the articles of association, so that the Board of Directors can carry out capital increases with up to nominal mDKK 15 in the period until March 22, 2028.
+In order to ensure flexibility in the capitalization of the company, it was approved on the extraordinary general assembly February 27, 2024 to renew the board's existing authorizations in the articles of association, so that the Board of Directors can carry out capital increases with up to nominal DKK 15 mio. in the period until February 26, 2029.

-The company has received commitment from the main shareholder Scape China of a capital increase from mDKK 8-12 in a directed issue through the issuance of new shares under market price against cash payment.
+The company has received commitment from the main shareholder Scape China of a capital increase at DKK 15 mio. no later than June 2024 in a directed issue through the issuance of new shares against cash payment.